microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [New-MgBetaUserAppRoleAssignment](New-MgBetaUserAppRoleAssignment.md)
 Use this API to assign an app role to a user.
-To grant an app role assignment to a user, you need three identifiers:
+To grant an app role assignment to a user, you need three identifiers: This API is available in the following national cloud deployments.

 ### [Ping-MgBetaApplicationSynchronization](Ping-MgBetaApplicationSynchronization.md)
 Invoke function Ping